Logs in Azure Database for PostgreSQL - Single Server

-Azure Database for PostgreSQL generates query and error logs.
-Query and error logs can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.
-(Access to transaction logs is not included).
+Azure Database for PostgreSQL allows you to configure and access Postgres's standard logs.
+The logs can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.
+Logging information you can configure and access includes errors, query information, autovacuum records, connections, and checkpoints.
+(Access to transaction logs is not available).

 This diagnostic feature for server logs is only available in the General Purpose and Memory Optimized pricing tiers.

-The following table describes what's in each log.
+The following table describes the fields for the PostgreSQLLogs type.
 Depending on the output endpoint you choose, the fields included and the order in which they appear may vary.

 |TenantId||Your tenant ID|

 |TimeGenerated [UTC]||Time stamp when the log was recorded in UTC|

 |SubscriptionId||GUID for the subscription that the server belongs to|

 |ResourceGroup||Name of the resource group the server belongs to|

 |Resource||Name of the server|